RichardMidnight/sd/README.md

 This was all automatic except for the initial command 'sd read sda newimage' and answering 'y'.

 It took 14 minutes to create an image from an 8GB SD-card on a Raspberry Pi 4.
-The image is compressed to 1.5GB
+The image compressed to 1.5GB

     pi@RaspberryPi-Master:~/Downloads $ sd read sda newimage
     Copyright (c) 2018-2020 Richard Reed